Rwanda Women Parliamentary Forum: Community development

 The FFRP has supported communities in Rwanda through various activities, including donating cows, distributing water tanks to households, planting kitchen gardens, and donating house materials, including schools materials to girls who have dropped out of school.
 For their 20th anniversary, the FFRP visited Gisagara District as it is one of the most vulnerable districts in Rwanda.
 Gisagara District is one of 8 districts that have now entered into partnerships with the FFRP since 2011, in terms of economic empowerment efforts for the district's most vulnerable women.
 The FFRP has also sought collaboration with Gisagara District authorities involving outreach programmes dedicated to helping the local community increase its innovative capacity.

-Women in Rwanda's Parliament

-Rwanda has a bicameral parliament.
-It consists of two chambers, the Senate (Upper House) and the Chamber of Deputies (Lower House).
-Rwanda was the first country in the world with a female majority in parliament, currently at 61.3% for the Lower House and 38.5% for the Upper House.
-Cuba is currently second to Rwanda for majority of female parliamentarians.